Huang Poren: Early life and family

 Huang Poren was born into a family of woodcarvers in Dajia District, Taichung.
-Both his grandfather and father were engaged in the woodcarving business.
-During its heyday between 1960 and 1980, more than 100 woodcarvers were restlessly working at the Huang's woodcarving factory.
+Both his grandfather and father were engaged in the woodcarving industry.
+During its heyday between 1960 and 1980, more than 100 woodcarvers were ceaselessly working at the Huang's woodcarving factory.
 They even had to sleep at the factory's dormitory at night.
 The scale of the woodcarving factory was very big; the products were exported to various countries.
 The land where the factory situated is very big and stored a lot of woodcrafts.
 A single piece of unprocessed high-end wood costs more than US$30,000 at that time.
-However, since the security system was not install during that time, the "Formosan Mountain Dogs" were used to guard the factory and home in order to prevent the woods from getting stolen.
-The Huang's Formosan Mountain Dogs have existed continuously for generation, hence Huang Poren grew up in an environment surrounded by sculptures and Formosan Mountain Dogs.
+Since security systems were not installed at that time, Formosan Mountain Dogs were used to guard the factory and home in order to prevent the woods from getting stolen.
+The Huang's Formosan Mountain Dogs have existed continuously for generations; hence Huang Poren grew up in an environment surrounded by sculptures and Formosan Mountain Dogs.

 Huang Poren has an innate sense of delicacy and fancifulness.
 In today's society, he has his own distinct thoughts toward human nature and generational changes.
 He wants to transmit his thoughts through new art creations instead of duplicating craft (such as 80,000 pieces of the same Guan Gong sculptures).
 However, his father threatened to "renounce" him if he became an artist.
 He wanted him to continue producing wood sculptures, so that he could at least have a steady income.
 His father had no choice but to use the threatening tone because there were quite a few woodcarvers who had left the woodcarving factory in the hope of becoming romantic artists.
 However, they ended up suffering from the strain of poverty.
 Moreover, Huang Poren is the only male child in the family, as he has several sisters, but his father already advanced in age.
 Thus, his father was very worried that his son would be starved to death if pursued artistic works, he had no choice but to threaten him.